OFS/ofs.github.io/docs/hw/common/user_guides/ug_eval_script_ofs_agx7_pcie_attach/ug_eval_script_ofs_agx7_pcie_attach.md

 ## **2 Introduction to OFS Evaluation Script**

+Two scripts have been developed to allow the user to clone, build, compile and test the OFS platform hardware.

+1) ofs-clone_repositories.sh.
+This script clones the repositories from GitHub needed to build and test any OFS platform.|
-By using the clone script and the OFS evaluation script you can quickly evaluate many features that the OFS framework provides and also leverage this script for your own development.
+2) ofs-agx7-pcie-attach_eval.sh.
+This script evaluates compiles, builds and tests hardware features that the OFS framework provides.
+This script can also be leveraged for your own development.

 > **_NOTE:_**
 >